Maianthemum stellatum (Star-Flowered Solomon's Seal) - photos and description

 Synonym: Listed in some of the field guides we use as Smilacina stellata.

-When and where photographed: Photos taken May 27th, moist meadow in aspen woods, about 70 km east of Regina, SK, and, June 2nd, prairie roadside about 70 km east of our home in Regina, SK.
+When and where photographed: Photos taken May 27th, moist meadow in aspen woods, about 70 km east of Regina, SK, June 2nd, prairie roadside about 70 km east of Regina, SK, and June 26th wood grove in the Parklands about 220 km southeast of our home in Regina, SK.